NeoGeographyToolkit/StereoPipeline/docs/tips_tricks.rst

 from ASP, particularly the highest quality results in the smallest amount of time.

 -  Ask for help or if you have questions.
-We’re always glad to share what we know, implement suggestions, and fix issues (:numref:`get-help`).
+We're always glad to share what we know, implement suggestions, and fix issues (:numref:`get-help`).

 -  Use the GUI (:numref:`stereo_gui`) to get